edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 preserves the weaker security profile of the interacting ledgers.

 Clipper is extensible in two ways.
-The `Clipper Application Protocol` specifies the space of possible application use cases and can can be extended to with new sets of messages to enable new use cases.
+The `Clipper Application Protocol` specifies the space of possible application use cases and can be extended to with new sets of messages to enable new use cases.
 The `Clipper Connector Protocol` can be extended to support new ledger types and state proof formats.